slezica/pyfilter/README.md

     $ py 'base64.encodestring("Hello")'
     SGVsbG8=

-Modules are imported automatically, including from the current directory.
+Modules are imported automatically, including the current directory.

-# processing input
+# Processing input

 `py` has three input handling modes, selected automatically when special variable names are used in the expression: